anmolsinghal98/Legal-Requirements-Translation/README.md

    - Understand the code generation pipeline
    - Study example translations
    - Learn best practices for legal requirement translation
+   - Execute the notebook by following the instructions provided in comments

 2. Use the testing notebooks to evaluate translations:
    - Compilation testing for validating compilation errors
    - Structural testing for running structural tests
    - Semantic testing for running semantic tests

-3. Use evaluation notebooks to compute metrics:
+3. Use the pass@k evaluation notebook to compute metrics:
-   - Attribute-level scores for attribute-level analysis
    - Pass@k for checking how many test examples pass all the test cases in k passes
+   - Calculate the attribute-level accuracy, precision and recall scores

 ## Dependencies